coldvnish/atom1clhu/README.md

 - 💽 C#
 - 🤖 C++
 # 🌸 | Social Media
 - Discord : atomic#7157
-You can DM me on Discord if you need any help, or to talk with me!
+You can DM me on Discord if you need any help, or if you want to make a conversation with me!

 <!---
 atom1clhu/atom1clhu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.